 Recent endorsement by the Royal College of Psychiatrists in Wales, and input into the UK Public Health and Departments of Health current developments of UK-wide guidelines demonstrates that the reach of this impact will extend beyond Wales.

-Our research into gambling harms has led to us working closely with policy makers, including Prof Gareth Roderique-Davies and Prof Bev John being invited members of the Senedd Cymru / Welsh Parliament Cross Party Group on Problem Gambling.
+Our research into gambling harms has led to us working closely with policy makers, including Prof Gareth Roderique-Davies and Prof Bev John being invited members of the Senedd Cymru / Welsh Parliament Cross Party Group on Problem Gambling (now the Cross Party Group on Gambling-Related Harm in the 6th Senedd).
 This group was established as a direct result of our research into the social impact of gambling in Wales, and in 2020 we were asked to prepare a positioning paper for the group to consider what Wales wants from a new UK-wide gambling act.

 We have given evidence to the All-Party Parliamentary Group (APPG) on Fixed Odds Betting Terminals in the Palace of Westminster in preparing a response to the UK Government’s consultation on proposals for changes to Gaming Machines and Social Responsibility Measures.

-We are also working closely with a major Third Sector UK wide organisation (Citizen’s Advice) in the development of brief screening and intervention tools.
+We are also working closely with a number of major Third Sector UK wide organisation in the development of brief screening and intervention tools.